anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Pick battles big enough to matter, small enough to win.
+Quote: The key to wisdom is this - constant and frequent questioning, for by doubting we are led to question and by questioning we arrive at the truth.

-By: Jonathan Kozol
+By: Peter Abelard